Writing for General Audiences

-Understand the difference between writing for a general audience versus an academic audience.
+Understand the difference between writing for a general audience versus an academic audience

-Recognize the benefits of learning how to write for a general audience
+Recognize the benefits of analyzing your audience

 What the Heck Are General Audiences?